ulantore19/ForusData_ImageClassification/README.md

 pip install -e .
 ```

-The predicted results of the images in "sample.npy" is stored in "predicted_results_for_sample.npy".
+The predicted results of the images in "sample.npy" are stored in "predicted_results_for_sample.npy".